 When we are keeping our eyes on Jesus and living out these truths in our lives and drawing on His strength, we can look forward with confidence for the days to come.
 We can know that we will be prepared to do all that He has called us to do.
 And we can move beyond an obsession with what we see in the mirror or a number on a scale and get on with the important things in life.

-For a printable of Bible verses for fitness motivation, fill out the form below.
-And if you’re looking for daily support and encouragement, come over to the Faith and Fitness Sisterhood where we’re learning to honor God by honoring our bodies and living a life that is fit and free!
+For a printable of Bible verses for fitness motivation, fill out this form.
+And if you’re looking for support and encouragement, come over to the Faith and Fitness Sisterhood where we’re learning to honor God by honoring our bodies and living a life that is fit and free!

 Grab Fitness Motivation here!